EU sets out plans to free finance for investment

 Some EU laws will be changed to ease curbs on what pension funds, which total 2.5 trillion euros in the EU, can invest in.
 The plan will also try to nurture new forms of finance, such as crowdfunding or online peer-to-peer lending.

-Bankers say securitisation is one of the few businesses that can plug the gap left by banks' reluctance to lend and help to wean them off central bank money.
+Bankers say securitization is one of the few businesses that can plug the gap left by banks' reluctance to lend and help to wean them off central bank money.

 Parts of the plans will take years to implement.
 They mark a fundamental change in attitudes towards markets - politicians and small firms in countries such as Germany, for example, have historically been close to their regional banks.

-"We have to focus on what's going to make a difference, and in my view that's securitisation, which includes easing capital requirements on insurers who want to invest in securitisation," said Simon Hills, the executive director of prudential capital at the British Bankers Association.
+"We have to focus on what's going to make a difference, and in my view that's securitization, which includes easing capital requirements on insurers who want to invest in securitization," said Simon Hills, the executive director of prudential capital at the British Bankers Association.

 "Easing Europe's heavy reliance on funding by banks has to be done reasonably urgently," Hills said.
 "Otherwise, when the next downturn comes, we will have the same problems with banks deleveraging."